Confronting eikonal and post-Kerr methods with numerical evolution of scalar field perturbations in spacetimes beyond Kerr: Applications and results

 where $\bar{c}\approx0.6$ is a constant (see Appendix~\ref{sec:dataanalysis}, for details).
 This implies that the statistical error is mainly fixed by the SNR $\rho$ and depends weakly on the other parameters.

 Using Eq.~\eqref{eq_stat_err_const} and setting the bias ratio $\mathcal{R}=1$ then allows one to approximate the SNR $\rho$ at which the systematic error becomes dominant via

 which is a simple formula for the SNR as a function of the systematic error.
 For each value of $(a,\ell,\epsilon)$, we apply this relation to compute the SNR at which the bias ratio threshold is reached.
+For any given spin and multipole, we find that the SNR threshold decreases with $\epsilon$, as larger $\epsilon$ correspond to higher deviations from GR.
+Moreover, we find that, considering both the real and imaginary part of the QNMs for $a=0.7, \ell=2, \epsilon=0.2$, the post-Kerr predictions up to third order become unreliable for $\rho \sim 200$, while for the eikonal prediction we find $\rho\sim1000$.
+On the other hand, for $a=0.3$ the post-Kerr predictions are very close to the eikonal ones and the bias threshold is reached at $\rho\sim600$.
 Combining the results for prograde and retrograde modes, we obtain more than one hundred SNR values for each method (eikonal, post-Kerr, Padé) and for the real and imaginary parts of the QNMs.

 Those SNR estimates are reported in Fig.~\ref{Fig: histograms} in a collection of histograms.
 The post-Kerr and Padé results are compared to the eikonal ones, used as a reference.
 The values of SNR corresponding to $\epsilon \neq 1$ are emphasized by hatching.
 This provides a visual understanding of the improvement of the post-Kerr approximation at higher orders, as well as its limitations for large values of $\epsilon$.
 In fact, the eikonal estimates appear well concentrated in a narrow range of large SNRs, while the post-Kerr estimates spread over a larger interval, especially at first order.
 One can also notice that the contribution at low SNR is mainly due to the $\epsilon=1$ component and becomes progressively smaller at larger post-Kerr orders.